homie206/Evaluating-and-Prompting-Personality-of-Large-Language-Model/README.md

 # Evaluating-and-Prompting-Personality-of-Large-Language-Model

-alpaca.ipy for testing EleutherAI/gpt-neo-2.7B and LLMs/AlpacaGPT4-7B-elina
+alpaca.ipy for testing Big Five

 neural.py and parser.py for testing gpt3.5